 This is especially important as a foreigner because your stomach isn't as familiar with another country's foods so you're more susceptible to feeling sick.
-(These beauties are from a market in Poland; who would have thought?!)
+(These beauties are from a market in Eastern Europe; who would have thought?!)

 Wash ‘Em The Right Way!

 Remember how you can’t drink the water in this foreign country you are living in?
 Yep, that applies to eating things that have been washed with the water you can’t drink.
 There was a group vacationing in Yangshuo, China (an amazing vacation spot, if you didn’t know) who all ended up with food poisoning because their berries weren’t cleaned with purified water.
 No good!